emcrisostomo/kio-onedrive/README.md

 * Browse drives and folders, including a “Shared With Me” virtual folder.
 * Download/open files with correct MIME detection.
 * Create folders and upload/overwrite files in personal OneDrive content.
-* Rename, copy/move, and delete entries inside personal drives (shared drives not yet supported).
+* Rename, copy/move, and delete entries inside personal drives (shared drives are not yet supported).
 * Reports quota and free space metadata for account paths.
 * Integration with context menu actions.
 * Integration with an additional OneDrive pane in the properties dialog.